Adult Crossing Guard Program

 Meet Brenda!

 Brenda has been a Crossing Guard for almost 5 years.
 In the spring she keeps busy gardening, knitting and making stuffies.
-One of the kids she crosses once told her “Brenda, I love your job it is the greatest in the world.”
-And she said she agrees.
+One of the kids she crosses once told her “Brenda, I love your job, it is the greatest in the world.”
+And she agrees!

 Thank your Guard

-Your thank you also counts as a nomination for your Guard towards the “Ottawa’s Favourite Crossing Guard Contest”.
+Your thank you also counts as a nomination for your Guard towards the OSC’s Crossing Guard of the Year Award.

 Help Support the Ottawa Safety Council